AutoARIMA

 dataDataFrame

-Input data which at least have two columns: key and endog.
+Input data which at least has two columns: key and endog.

 We also support ARIMAX which needs external data (exogenous variables).